JosueVanegas/JosueVanegas/README.md

 - **Web Design:**
   - React
-  - Skills in Figma for design.
+  - Skills in Figma and canva for design.
   - Api consume
   - Knowledge of styling with CSS, Tailwind CSS.